Alternate Modes: Tank, Satellite

 Height: 9cm Length: 28cm Width: 9cm

 This tank mode _looks_ like a robot mode twisted around.
-While some Transformers are clearly designed around fantasy modes (Hod Rod, for example), Sixshot is a toy obviously not designed around this mode.
+While some Transformers are clearly designed around fantasy modes (Hod Rod, for example), Shockblast is obviously not designed around this mode.
 Yes, he has treads and lasers, but the cannon is more of a laser than a true cannon.
 There's a few gaps here and there, giving away the design process.
 The turret doesn't actually clip down, although the whole assembly can ratchet around.
 In the middle there's a spark crystal, which is more or less lost amongst the giant green block in front and twin laser assembly behind it.
 There's also a Decepticon logo on the right side, just in front of the spark crystal, but it's not exactly prevalent here - it comes to the fore in robot mode.
-The more unified colours make this a stronger tank than Shockblast's - while I actively disliked that tank this one doesn't rub me the wrong way.
-I'm still not a fan, but I can appreciate this mode, something I can't do for Shockblast.

 Play value is probably the best aspect of this tank mode.
-There's a sliding switch on top of the turret, push it halfway forward and the three blades will flip out, while three smaller panels behind them will lift out and the missile-tip at the front will stick out slightly.
-Slide it all the way and the missile will fire about half a metre, and the red panels will fold back and lock in place (revealing themselves as solar collectors).
-Sliding the switch back will retract the red parts and grasp the missile if you've re-loaded it.
+There's a sliding switch on top of the green block, push it halfway forward and the three blades will flip out, while three smaller panels behind them will lift out and the missile-tip at the front will stick out slightly.
+Slide it all the way and the missile will fire about half a metre, and the yellow panels will fold back and lock in place (revealing themselves as solar collectors).
+Sliding the switch back will retract the yellow parts and grasp the missile if you've re-loaded it.

 When it comes down to it, it's very obvious that this tank mode is more an afterthought than an integral part of this toy.
 The cannon unit could be better designed, the entire turret assembly is longer than the base and there are simply far too many gaps.
-The overall colour scheme does a _lot_ to make this tank mode tolerable, however, so it runs rings around Shockblast's tank mode.
-I'm also pleased that the camouflage is tasteful and not overbearing.
-Hasbro's recent track record on repaints is scratchy, but this repaint really works here.
+The worst of Shockblast's three modes in my opinion, not least because the treads are the most tank-like aspect.

 TRANSFORMATION TO SATELLITE MODE